 At this point, note that there are cases where NIR spectroscopy can be implemented directly without any prediction model development, using Metrohm pre-calibrations.
 These are robust, ready-to-use operating procedures for certain applications (e.g. viscosity of PET) based on real product spectra.

-We will present and discuss their characteristics and advantages in the next installment of the series.
-Stay tuned, and don’t forget to subscribe!
+We will present and discuss their characteristics and advantages in the next installment.
+Click here to go directly to the final post in the series!

 For more information

 If you want to learn more about selected NIR applications in the polymer industry, visit our website!